tonyduan/ppaml-cp7-blog/README.md

 ## Details

-Using our config, runs the Metropolis-Hastings algorithm with local Gaussian proposal, using 10 million samples.
+Using our config, runs the Metropolis-Hastings algorithm.

 Our setup script works on Amazon EC2 Ubuntu 14.04.

+Configuration is:

+- Small dataset: 16896 random variables, 2M samples
+- Medium dataset:

 Requirements are approximately: